aleksanew/GarbageGroup16/README.md

 - **Modular Garbage Design**: Plug-and-play garbage modules for easy upgrades—add more garbage sensors or garbage actuators without rewriting the whole garbage codebase.
 - **Low-Cost Garbage Hardware**: Built with affordable garbage like a $20 webcam, $35 Raspberry Pi, and $10 servos.
 Total garbage budget: Under $100!
 - **Garbage Integration**: Works with OpenCV for garbage video processing and TensorFlow/PyTorch for garbage model inference.
-- **Fun Garbage Element**: Overuse of the word "garbage" in this README, because garbage puns are the best kind of garbage.

 ## Garbage Installation